Welcome New Members to your Co-op!

 Run for the Board of Directors

 Each year districts elect directors.
 Districts 1 & 4 hold elections in one year, Districts 2 & 5 the following year, and Districts 3, 6 & 7 the year after that.
-When the district in which your membership resides is having an election, you may seek nomination to be a director candidate at the District Meetings held in January or February.
+When the district in which your membership resides is having an election, you may seek nomination to be a director candidate at the District Meetings.
 Nomination by petition is also available with fifteen or more signatures from members in your district within fifteen days after the District Meeting.
 Please see the Director Qualifications »

 Attend the Annual Meeting

 REA holds an Annual Meeting to update members on how their co-op is doing financially and operationally, to elect directors, and to transact business.
 It is an opportunity for members to learn more about their co-op, ask questions, and learn more about programs offered by REA.
 Members are notified each year by mail and in the newsletter when and where the Annual Meeting will take place.
 Learn More »

 We encourage ALL members to vote in director elections.
 REA holds a nomination process at our district meetings in which the names of qualifies candidates are placed on the ballot.
 Ballots are mailed to the members of the voting districts.
 Members can vote by mail or cast their vote by bringing their ballot to the Annual Meeting.

 If, for any director election, there is only one nominee for a board position, so that the nominee is running unopposed, ballots will not be mailed, and the election will be determined by acclamation at the annual meeting.

 Any questions on voting or elections can be answered by a phone call to the REA office at 1-800-473-1722.